-Individuals receiving an assistantship must enroll in a minimum of six hours per semester/term and are expected to complete a minimum of six (6) graduate hours per semester, or twelve (12) graduate hours per academic year.
+Individuals receiving an assistantship must enroll in a minimum of six hours per semester/term and are expected to complete a minimum of six (6) graduate hours per semester.
 These hours must be applicable to the student's Program of Study.
-A graduate assistant may carry a maximum load of twelve (12) hours of course work per semester.